-Günter Schickert Interview
+Günter Schickert interview

 Where did you grow up and what were some of your influences?

 I grew up in the middle of Berlin near Wittenbergplatz and KaDeWe, a big worldwide famous warehouse.
 There was no wall in 1949 and the fifties.
-This warehouse was full of inspiration and things to see and feel, like persian carpets and a big department with records.
-I still remember the 4th floor with big carpets and ornaments and I heared Chet Baker and Between the buttons when I bought my first Lp and recordplayer, I decided the Stones.
-I was playing trumpet when I was 13 and the music from1600 something was influencing me a lot, too.
+This warehouse was full of inspiration and things to see and feel, like Persian carpets and a big department with records.
+I still remember the 4th floor with big carpets and ornaments and I heard Chet Baker.
+I bought my first LP and record player and records by the Rolling Stones.
+I was playing trumpet when I was 13 and the music from the 60s influenced me a lot.

-Did you record anything before Samtvogel in 1974?
+Did you record anything before Samtvogel?

-What can you say about the cover artwork?
+What about the cover artwork?

-How many copies were made?
+How many copies were pressed?

 I made a private pressing of 500 copies which I gave to friends sending it to some companies or selling them.
 Brain was interested, Metronome had this label with strange things going, and so they did it.
 The number of copies they did I dont know, I guess they sold 6000.

-There was no real concept, it just came out of space through my brain and fingers and what I liked I preserved.
+There was no real concept, it just came out of space through my brain and fingers and what I liked, I preserved.

 A year or so later you formed a band called GAM and released an album in 1976.
 Would you like to share a story about it?

-Wih GAM we had the needed success a band needs to survive, I guess the music was to far out for germany and we were no businessmen Eiszeit was with producer Moslehner planned to Tatort but just not happened and an LP was not published.
-I met Manfred Heuer, who played drums and with the same technic like Samtvogel we recorded ÜBERFÄLLIG.
-Brain did not want it, (they changed to dancefloor) but SKY did it.
+Wih GAM we had the needed success a band needs to survive, I guess the music was to far out for germany and we were no businessmen.
+Eiszeit was done with producer Hans-Georg Moslener.
+The producer absconded with the mix-down, and the studio mislaid the multi-track tapes, only a first generation cassette survived!
+I met Manfred Heuer, who played drums and with the same technique like Samtvogel, we recorded Überfällig.
+Brain did not want it, (they changed their style of releases to dancefloor music) but Sky did it.

 What are you doing these days?

-Do you wish to share anything else, perhaps?
+Do you wish to share anything else?

-We are on the way to record properly in the next future.
+This will be enough for now.
+The most important right now is my project ZIGURI.
+We are on the way to record properly in the near future.

 All the best and Love and Peace